eevee/eev.ee/content/2014-01-12-a-brief-overview-of-copyright.markdown

 title: A brief overview of copyright
 date: 2014-01-12 21:16
-tags: intellectual property, law, culture, creation
+tags: law, culture, reference
-category: essay
+category: blog

 Technical people can probably skip this one; if you're even remotely aware of what open source is, you probably have a working grasp of copyright.